franchsli/whatsapp_clone_django/README.md

 to make the PATCH request for all the new messages] only if it is already False [To prevent unnecesary API calls])).
   - The 'read' icon of the message will change depending on if the message is read or not.
 - Write tests for the exceptions and functions.
-- Rework search messages:
+- Rework messages list:
   - Add the whatsapp date tags in HTML in the normal chat and in the searching message UI.
   - Make it so every chat has days and days (model) has messages....
   - Or make a way to display a div telling the date if the  next message in the list have more than one day of difference or was send the next day (the div should be displayed over the said next message [under the current message.] and the div should only be displayed if the current message it's not the last.)
-- Add groups chats.
+- Add groups chats (front-end).
 - Redesign the login and register views.
 - Reconsider the exceptions.py file.
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.